ua-astro-grads/ua-astro-grads.github.io/_posts/2017-11-15-controlling-hardware.md

 title: "Real Programmers Debug with Fire Extinguishers"
 ---

 Talk slides [are available here](/downloads/2017-18/kulesa-hardware-slides.pdf).
-A hands-on session with real hardware is offered on 11/29/2017 during the normal Code Coffee time slot; email Craig (ckulesa@email...) if you're interested.
+A hands-on session with real hardware is offered during the normal Code Coffee time slot (maybe 11/29 or 12/6); email Craig (ckulesa@email...) if you're interested.

 ## Resources